MartinBies/MartinBies.github.io/_pages/software.md

 ## Installation instructions

 Installation instructions, that have been tested for Debian9 and Ubuntu 18.04 (on 01/02/2020) can be found [here](/Instructions.txt).
-Among others, these instructions install [gap-4.10.2](https://www.gap-system.org/Releases/4.10.2.html) and download the script [homalg_clone.sh](/homalg_clone.sh), which clones a selection of gap-packages from github.
+Among others, these instructions install [gap-4.10.2](https://www.gap-system.org/Releases/4.10.2.html) and use the script [homalg_clone.sh](/homalg_clone.sh), which clones a selection of gap-packages from github.
+I provide a script, which attempts to install this software and all dependencies automatically.
+This script can be found [here](/Install.sh).
+This script has been tested on Debian9 and Ubuntu 18.04 (on 16/03/2020).

 Once the installation is complete, you can create the latest documentation as follows: